SifisoPatel/Whatsapp_clone/README.txt

 *started work on the backend made a package.json file still need to install dependences for the backend
 TIME: 2 hrs

+*started on the backend but ran into issues with nodemon consider downloading the desktop version
+*installed nodemon, express and mongoDB
+*spun up a cluster on mongoDB
+TIME: 2:25